SamirNabadov/One-Click-Automation-CI-CD/README.md

 ![plot](./images/gitlab_argo.png)

-Here I tried to automate processes from Gitlab project creation to deployment to the environment.
+Here, I tried to automate the processes from creating a Gitlab project to deploying it to the environment, ensuring that nothing was done manually.
 This repo contains Python based script with there custom modules and pre-made templates for CI/CD.

+What Python based Script Do:
+* Checks for subgroups under the main group, and create them if they doesn't exist.
+* Checks for projects under subgroups and creates them if they don't exist.
+* Creates multi module or mono repo projects based on given environment variables.
+* Clone the template and newly created repos, then modify the necessary changes in the .gitlab-ci.yml, helm charts, templates and add to existing projects, then push to Gitlab.
+* Repositories with helm charts are joined to ArgoCD before projects and applications are created through the pipeline in ArgoCD.
+* Provides user access to newly created and templated projects based on given environment variables (MAINTAINER,DEVELOPER,REPORTER).
+* Applying of container registry policies (rotation for deleting old images)

 These templates include:
 * CI Templates